 Is screen-free: At a young age, reading, writing, and spelling are best learned through experiences with real children’s books, authentic interactions between teacher and children, and hands-on activities in which children are using all their senses.

 Here is how it will work:

-Children will attend 2-hour sessions, 2 days a week.
-We are also open to considering 3 hours sessions, 3 days a week, by request.
+Children will attend 2 or 3 hour sessions, 2 days a week.
+We are also open to considering sessions, 3 days a week, by request.
 We think this range of time is the right amount of time children will need to devote to differentiated literacy instruction.
 The groups will be four or less children.
 They will likely be with children in the same grade level, but may have some children in the group one-grade level above or below.
 With such a small number of children in each group, we are still able to differentiate instruction for each child.
 You can sign up for one of the following time slots:

 We confirm the group is moving forward once we have at least three children that have signed up for the same grade/time slot.
 If you are able to sign up with 2-3 other families that you know and feel comfortable with, please do that.
 Other than that, we will match you with other children of the same grade and time slot.